PerimeterInstitute/SymmetryDocs/README.md

 might need to install a client such as [PuTTY](https://www.putty.org).
 (Question: Is there a better alternative to PuTTY?)

+If you are outside the building, you can either use the VPN, or you can use the "jump hosts", `earth.perimeterinstitute.ca` and `saturn.perimeterinstitute.ca`.
+That is, you must first `ssh` to one of these computers, and then `ssh symmetry` or `ssh mn003` to reach the Symmetry head node.

 #### Access via JupyterHub

 [Jupyterhub is documented here.](jupyterhub)